microsoft/bobsql/demos/sqlserver2022/sql2022_hiddengems/query_abort/readme.md

 0f kernel32!BaseThreadInitThunk
 10 ntdll!RtlUserThreadStart

-This callstack shows that a "attention" TDS packet received from the client to cancel the query
+This callstack shows that a "attention" TDS packet received from the client to cancel the query.

+Now do the same process for the task_callstack_rva field from the query_abort event.
+The stack should look somethbing like this (depending on when you hit cancel):

+00 sqlmin!CValHashCachedSwitch::GetDataX
+01 sqlmin!CValHashCachedSwitch::GetDataX
+02 sqlmin!CValHashCachedSwitch::GetDataX
+03 SqlTsEs!CEsExec::GeneralEval
+04 sqllang!CXStmtQuery::ErsqExecuteQuery
+05 sqllang!CXStmtSelect::XretExecute
+06 sqllang!CExecStmtLoopVars::ExecuteXStmtAndSetXretReturn
+07 sqllang!CMsqlExecContext::ExecuteStmts<1,1>
+08 sqllang!CMsqlExecContext::FExecute
+09 sqllang!CSQLSource::Execute
+0a sqllang!process_request
+0b sqllang!process_commands_internal
+0c sqllang!process_messages
+0d SqlDK!SOS_Task::Param::Execute
+0e SqlDK!SOS_Scheduler::RunTask
+0f SqlDK!SOS_Scheduler::ProcessTasks
+10 SqlDK!Worker::EntryPoint
+11 SqlDK!ThreadScheduler::RunWorker
+12 SqlDK!SystemThreadDispatcher::ProcessWorker
+13 SqlDK!SchedulerManager::ThreadEntryPoint
+14 kernel32!BaseThreadInitThunk
+15 ntdll!RtlUserThreadStart

+These two sequences mean a query was running but the client application who sent the query sent an attention to the server so this is most likely a long-running query that was cancelled.

 5. Copy the callstack_rva cell from the attention event, paste and overwrite in the left frame, and select Step 3: Resolve Callstacks